Build Muscle Fast

-I know you have heard that “higher volume training is needed to build muscle.”
-But why, what evidence do you have?
-Ronnie Colman, Kai Greene, Phil Heath, none of those guys are having their programs analyzed by sports performance coaches or scientists to see if their volume is the best.
-In fact there are studies that less is better, or at least just as good.
+Ronnie Coleman, Kai Greene, Phil Heath, none of those guys are having their programs analyzed by sports performance coaches or scientists.
+Who knows if their volume is the best.
+Or if less would be better.

 It’s All Science

+We’re all a little different.
+Things like genetics, physical condition, age, nutrition, and supplementation, all come into play.
+But the underlying principles to building muscle fast are based in science.
 The basic muscular response to the stress of working out, doesn’t change all that much from person to person.
 In its most basic form, muscle growth, strength gains, and improvements in conditioning are the direct result of the body’s efforts to protect itself.
 Its a basic adaptation to the stress you place on it.